 -

 Sometimes!
 I love working with couples and relational systems when it’s within my scope of practice.
 This means I am very specific about the needs of the couples I see.
+My work with couples looks like support through fertility challenges, pregnancy, and adjusting to new parenthood.
+Sometimes trauma work within a couple or family system may be appropriate.

 If you are looking for marriage or relationship counseling, please feel free to reach out!
 If I am not the right fit for you, I can connect you with referrals I trust.